eduP2P/common/test_suite/README.md

 and filtering script delay cause the first three pings to be filtered.
 In messages 7 and 9, we see how the peers send another ping 1 second after their previous one.
-The ping from Peer 1 is still filtered because Peer 2 is behind a symmetric NAT.
+The ping from Peer 1 is still filtered because Peer 2 is behind a Symmetric NAT.
 However, the ping from Peer 2 is let through the Restricted Cone NAT to reach Peer 1, since the test suite’s NAT filtering script added an nftables rule to do so.
 In response, Peer 1 sends a pong back to Peer 2 in message 12.
 It should be noted that